TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 22/Matthew 22.17.md

 ---

-Tell us therefore, What thinkest thou?
-Is it lawful to give tribute unto Caesar, or not?
+Tell us therefore, what do you think?
+Is it lawful to pay taxes to Caesar, or not?"